 A Modest Definition of Human Consciousness

-I bring you news of the single most important intellectual discovery of our generation: the hard problem of human consciousness has now been solved once and for all.
+I bring you news of the single most important intellectual discovery of our generation: the hard problem of human consciousness has been solved.

 For a long time, the ability to select squares containing traffic lights was our best working definition of what it meant to be truly, deeply, authentically human, but this was never quite satisfactory.